 Create 24 circles in each sheet of pie crust using a 2 ½-inch round cookie cutter.
 You will end up re-rolling the dough about 3-4 times in order to cut enough circles.

-Liberally spray a mini muffin tray with non-stick cooking spray and press the pie crust rounds into the bottoms of each cup.
+Liberally spray a mini muffin pan with non-stick cooking spray and press the pie crust rounds into the bottoms of each cup.
 Press the dough up the sides so the crust completely covers them.

 Place 1 teaspoon of add-ins and a sprinkle of cheese in each mini pie crust.